Other teaching recognition schemes

 Since 2006, 13 staff from Queen Mary have been made National Teaching Fellows.

-Nominations for the 2021 National Teaching Fellowship Scheme are now open and more information is available from the National Teaching Fellowship home page.
+More information is available from the National Teaching Fellowship home page.

 Dr Guglielmo Volpe, School of Economics and Finance, 2004 (awarded at London Metropolitan University)